actions/checkout/README.md

 - run: npm test
 ```

 By default, the branch or tag ref that triggered the workflow will be checked out.
-If you wish to check out a different branch, specify that using `with.ref`:
+If you wish to check out a different branch, a different repository or use different token to checkout, specify that using `with.ref`, `with.repository` and `with.token`.

-Checkout different branch from the workflow repository:
+## Checkout different branch from the workflow repository
 ```yaml
 - uses: actions/checkout@v1
   with:
     ref: some-branch
 ```

-Checkout different private repository:
+## Checkout different private repository
 ```yaml
 - uses: actions/checkout@v1
   with: